vishnu350/rs-mainspring-winder/README.md

 Steps to build your RS mainspring winder:
 1. Use a caliper to measure your mainspring barrel inner and outer diameters.
 The outer diameter includes the main wheel (gear).
 2. Download the latest rs-winder-vXXX.zip from the [release section](https://github.com/vishnu350/rs-mainspring-winder/releases).
-   - Select your winder base part STL file (standard size).
+   - Select your winder base part STL file (either arbour or hole version).
    - Select your housing barrel and plunger part STL files.
-Size is based on mainspring barrel inner diameter, make sure to select matching sizes for both parts.
+Size is based on mainspring barrel inner diameter, make sure to select matching sizes.
    - Select your setter bowl part STL files.
-Optionally, you may select a matching barrel bowl as well.
+Optionally, select a matching barrel bowl part (size based on outer diameter).
-3. 3D print the four STL files with the recommended 3D print settings, or just get someone help you with that.
+3. 3D print the STL files with the recommended 3D print settings, or just get someone help you with that.
-4. Fashion a stapler pin into an anchor with a pair of pliers ([instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbor-Hook)), and use a metal file to reduce thickness if needed.
+4. Fashion a stapler pin into an anchor with a pair of pliers ([instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbor-Hook)), use a metal file to reduce thickness if needed.
 Insert it into any of the holes on the winder base part that fits best.
-5. If you printed the winder base version with an arbour hole, then install the appropriate dowel pins:
+5. If you printed the winder base hole version (no arbour rod), then install the appropriate dowel pins:
    - For normal size winder base: 2.0mm diameter (M2) dowel pins, 16mm in length.
    - For large size winder base: 2.5mm diameter (M2.5) dowel pins, 16mm in length.
    - Purchase links: [AliExpress](https://www.aliexpress.com/item/1005002177332247.html), [Amazon](https://www.amazon.com/dp/B09W5PBHGR).
-6. Clean all parts and then lubricate all contact points appropriately.

 # Customizing/Generating the RS winder